DO’S AND DON’T’S FOR AUDITIONS AND GIGS (in no particular order):

 If you’re going to get suddenly loud or very soft in your read (e.g, a very quiet monolog that suddenly ends explosively loud), let the engineer know of a radical volume switch up before they start recording, otherwise you’ll need to re-record it.

-Looping or A.D.R. is replacing or adding words to already produced picture, where the vocal performance needs to be changed or added to what was already animated.
+Looping or A.D.R. is replacing or adding words to already produced video picture, where the vocal performance needs to be changed or added to what was already animated.
 The new performance must perfectly match the lip flaps and character attitude in the picture. (“Loop troupes” are groups of voice actors that replace or fix existing vocal performances and also add ambient crowd vocals to television and movies).
 If you are looping, you will first “preview” the take on a screen so you get the timing of the performance in your head.
-You then wait for the engineer to play back the video while three beeps count you down to the exact moment you should speak.
-You begin speaking where the fourth “beep” would have been (if the engineer has timed the beeps correctly, that is).
+You then wait for the engineer to play back the video while s/he plays three beeps that count you down to the exact moment you should begin your performance.
+You begin speaking where the fourth “beep” would have been (if the engineer has timed the beeps correctly, that is– when they preview the take, you can suggest to move the beeps a bit to better match the start point).

-Bring a light jacket or sweater in case the studio’s a/c is cold.
-It may be warm outside, but it is often cool in the studio (especially when it’s hot outside!).
-It can be a regular “meat locker” in a recording studio!
+Bring a light jacket or sweater in case the studio is cold.
+It is often cool in a recording studio (especially when it’s hot outside!).
+It can be a regular “meat locker” in there!
 Remember, it’s okay to request a change in room temperature if you’re uncomfortable.
 For instance, you may become overheated with performing and need the room a few degrees cooler.
 Ask for it!

 If you are late to the audition/gig, call and let the studio know you are on your way and your ETA (or have your agent do this for you).
 Don’t freak out about this or bring your freak out energy into the session.
 Acknowledge and move on.
+A professional should be able to finish the job in less than the time allotted, anyway.
 Don’t waste more time with fretting or lengthy apologies and don’t let it throw you off your game.
 Your job is to keep cool and deliver the goods professionally no matter the circumstances.

-If you are using headphones in a group record and you step away from the mic for a break remember to unplug your headphones if you step out of the booth, otherwise the sound of others’ voices from your “cans” can spoil the take.
+If you are using headphones in a group record and you step away from the mic for a break, remember to unplug your headphones if you step out of the booth, otherwise the sound of others’ voices from your “cans” can spoil the take.
 At very least turn your “cans'” volume completely to zero, otherwise the engineer has to get up, come in the room and turn it down.
+Don’t just step away from live headphones as it will probably blow the next take with sound bleed.

 Don’t be a slob.
 Show some class and pick up after yourself before you leave.
 Throw away your trash/drink and why not hand back your script as well.
 Don’t you dare leave a half used water bottle or used kleenex sitting out at your stand for someone to clean up for you!
 Ugh!!